dannyswo/sodexocrece-infra/README.md

 3. **managed-identities-rbac-module** (managed-identities-rbac): Role Assignments for infrastructure services and applications under Resource Group scope.
 4. **monitoring-storage-account-module** (monitoring-storage-account): Storage Account for monitoring data, used by networkWatcher and monitoringWorkspace. \[RL01\]
 5. **monitoring-storage-account-containers-module** (monitoring-storage-account-containers): Containers of the monitoring Storage Account. \[RL01\]
-6. **monitoring-loganalytics-workspace-module** (monitoring-loganalytics-workspace): Workspace for logs and metrics collection and analysis, used by keyvault, agw, appsdatastorage, sqldatabase, acr, aks. \[RL02, MM01\]
+6. **monitoring-loganalytics-workspace-module** (monitoring-loganalytics-workspace): Workspace for logs and metrics collection and analysis, used by keyvault, app-gateway, apps-storage-account, sql-database, acr, aks. \[RL02, MM01\]
 7. **keyvault-module** (keyvault): Key Vault for infrastructure services and applications. \[RL04, MM04\]
 8. **keyvault-private-endpoint-module** (private-endpoint): Private Endpoint, Private DNS Zone and VNet Links.
 9. **keyvault-objects-module** (keyvault-objects): creates Encryption Keys and Secrets for infrastructure services.